twineworks/tweakflow/site/content/reference.md

 #### Catching errors

 Errors can be caught if they thrown inside a try expression.
-The error value and stacktrace can each be bound to an identifier in the catch block.
+The error value and stack trace can each be bound to an identifier in the catch block.

 ```text
 tryCatch